Math

 Trying to keep your children’s math minds sharp while on the road?
 Make a game out of license plates!
 For young children, the game can simply involve adding up the numbers.
 Who can be the first person to find a “10?”

-For children who are ready, can you use the numbers on the license plate and the four basic operations to get 24?
-(For example, if a license plate has 9, 1, 2, and 5, then you can make 24 by organizing the numbers as (9 – 1) × (5 – 2).)
+For children who are ready, challenge them use the numbers on the license plate and the four basic operations to get 24.
+(For example, if a license plate has 9, 1, 2, and 5, then you can make 24 by arranging the numbers as (9 – 1) × (5 – 2).)

 7. Take a Field Trip

-Show children that math really is everywhere.
 If you’re fortunate to live near a science (or even math!) museum, spend time looking at how numbers, equations, data, and critical thinking go into different discoveries, inventions, and phenomena.
-However, this activity does not need to be limited to science and math museums.
+This activity does not need to be limited to science and math museums.
+If you’re looking for it, math can truly be found anywhere.
 You can make math lessons out of art museums or even go on a free virtual field trip.
+Or forget the museum altogether and take a field trip to a new park or building.
+Keep an eye out for signs with shapes and numbers on them.

 Want to combine math with whatever your students like?
 Identify a skill they want to get better at, and then turn that into summer math practice!

 Make a chart and measure progress.
-Work with them to identify something they want to get better in, such as reading, basketball, or piano.
+Work with them to identify something they want to improve in, such as reading, basketball, or playing an instrument.
 Then decide on a way to measure progress, such as pages read, shots attempted, or minutes practiced.
 Finally, record what they do either in a notebook or digitally.

 Use the records to have thoughtful conversations about goals and progress.
 Consider probing questions such as “Do you see a correlation between amount practiced and your performance?” or “If you practiced 10% more every day, do you think you would be 10% better?”
 We have a free handout to support this activity as part of our Math at Work series (see Activity 5: Setting Goals).